billpg/Cromwell/README.md

 This is a project to compile the SQLite "augmentation" C code into C#.
 It won't be particularly readable C# code, but it'll compile and run.
 As C# code, the dot-net JIT compiler can make run-time optimizations and there's no need for an interop hand-over between worlds.

+This project is in the planning phase.
+Except it's actually in the "Do I want to continue with this" phase.
+If yu would find this project useful, please tell me.

-I am grateful to Hacker News user "kevingadd" [for inspring me](https://news.ycombinator.com/item?id=33513842) to have the original idea.
+I am grateful to Hacker News user "kevingadd" [for inspring the original idea](https://news.ycombinator.com/item?id=33513842).

 # But Why?